Nerdfighteria: Charity events and activism

 A key component of the Nerdfighter community is the involvement with charity events and fan activism.
 Events such as Project for Awesome, have allowed a way for Nerdfighter involvement with charitable actions.

 Nerdfighters work closely with another group that promotes community activism, Fandom Forward.
 Nerdfighteria and Fandom Forward were able to raise $123,000 for Partners in Health, enough to send five cargo planes to Haiti, as a way to assist the citizens of Haiti following the 2010 earthquake.

 Kiva.org Nerdfighters

 Nerdfighters are the third largest community of lenders to Kiva.org, a nonprofit organization that helps people lacking access to traditional banking systems by granting loans to them.

 Various instances of microloans from Nerdfighters funding entrepreneurs in developing countries have been documented.
 Exercising the interactive nature of the community, the Greens made a deal of sorts with Nerdfighteria: to have the community reach over $1 million in funds donated to Kiva before the Greens reached 1,000 videos on their VlogBrothers channel.
 Nerdfighters accomplished this.
-Overall as of May 2024, more than 44,000 Nerdfighters have loaned $23.4 million, ranking #4 all-time across all teams on Kiva.org.
+As of April 2026, Nerdfighters have loaned $27.3 million, ranking #3 all-time across all teams on Kiva.org.